mushabell/CS167_Lab1/Lab 5.md

 ## Answers

 * (Q1) Do you think it will use your local cluster?
-Why or why not?/
+Why or why not?\
+I think it will use the local cluster because when looking at the output, the executor runs on class 134 which is my local class.
 * (Q2) Does the application use the cluster that you started?
-How did you find out?/
+How did you find out?\
+Yes, the application uses the cluster that I started and I know this because it connected to the spark master when the output had "Connecting to master spark://class-133:7077..." and used worker nodes when the output had "Executor added: app-20250828195352-0000/0 on worker-20250828194306-169.235.28.134-39665
+Executor added: app-20250828195352-0000/1 on worker-20250828103746-169.235.28.137-37201".
 * (Q3) What is the Spark master printed on the standard output on IntelliJ IDEA?

 * (Q4) What is the Spark master printed on the standard output on the terminal?